 STEP 4: Think about what you want to write – B2C email marketing campaign content plan

 The content of your B2C email marketing depends on the reason why you send your newsletters – so the triggering event: e.g. abandoned cart in your e-commerce store, download of a lead magnet, or subscription via a sign-up form on your website or blog.

 So – the starting point is thinking about how you’re gonna start the conversation with your new subscriber, and then – how you’re gonna follow it up.
 And the follow-up really matters – if you send 3 ‘abandoned cart’ emails – this will result in 69% more purchases (on average) than if you send only one.

 Here is an example of a few possible scenarios of B2C email marketing campaigns with different starting points:

 Apparently, almost 75% of shoppers abandon carts – which means merely a quarter ends up making a purchase after visiting your store.

-In order to maximise your conversion rate, you should send three abandoned emails as a rule of thumb.
+In order to maximize your conversion rate, you should send three abandoned emails as a rule of thumb.

 Each of these three emails should focus on a different purpose:

 - Reminder – the first email should be simply a gentle reminder that your potential customer left something in their cart.
-You can use a sense of humour to make your abandoned cart email more relateable and evoke emotion: “A gremlin is looking at unattended items in your cart”; “Hi again, we see you John! 😉 have you forgotten something this time?”; “XYZ is almost yours!
+You can use a sense of humor to make your abandoned cart email more relatable and evoke emotion: “A gremlin is looking at unattended items in your cart”; “Hi again, we see you, John! 😉 Have you forgotten something this time?”; “XYZ is almost yours!
 Woo hoo!
 Just pay 😉 “

 - Urgency – if the reminder itself was not enough for your potential customer to make up their mind, adding an element of urgency to it in the second abandoned cart email can help.
 For example: